department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : Define in body copy as an "illness or injury caused—or made worse by—active-duty service."
 Can define in another sentence, as a parenthetical, or set off with commas.
 For example: "A service-connected condition is an illness or injury caused—or made worse by—your active-duty service."

 **service-connected disability**
 : In most cases, add the definition separately as another sentence or a note below a bulleted list.
 For example: "Having a service-connected disability means we've concluded that you're disabled because of an illness or injury caused—or made worse—by your active-duty service."

+**service-connected disability rating**
+: In most cases, use "disability rating" instead for simplicity.
+Although using the full phrase is not wrong.

 **Service-Disabled Veterans Insurance (S-DVI)**
 : Go to [Abbreviations and acronyms]({{ site.baseurl }}/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.